-That’s what the ‘jobs to be done’ theory aims to explain and predict.
-It embodies the general principles that cause people to either ‘hire or fire’ a product.
-This is something that every business wants and needs to understand better.
+That’s what the ‘jobs-to-be-done’ theory aims to explain and predict.
+It embodies the general principles that cause people to either hire or fire a product.
+This is something that every business wants and needs to better understand.

 If this sounds like something you’d like to apply to your own business and see tangible results with it, here’s how you can do it!

-There are two processes that happen that can cause someone to adopt a product:
+Two processes happen that can cause someone to adopt a product: